techgrounds/techgrounds-techgroundsStudent/Project-01_Cloud_Documentatie/meeting.md

 Q: Wat voor bedrijf zijn jullie en in welke regio's zijn jullie actief?
 A:

+Q: Could the product owner elaborate on the specific goals and benefits the company aims to achieve through this transition to the cloud?
+A:

+Q: Welke rollen zijn er binnen jullie organisatie?
+A:

+Q: Wat voor bevoegdheden hebben die bovengenoemde rollen?
+A:

 Q: Wat zijn de eisen voor jullie instances?
 A: